simoncblyth/opticks/notes/sop/client_server_opticks_testing.rst

 TODO
 ------

-* TODO : photon count logging
+* TODO : photon cost aware and VRAM protecting server

+  * "Retry-After:?"  header response when server too busy to serve the client
+  * how to test this kinda thing ?

 * TODO : saving gensteps client side for fast replay testing against server without any initialization cost
-* TODO : verbosity control on client and server
+* TODO : more verbosity control on client and server
 * TODO : optional optimization loading preexisting Opticks geometry instead of doing the translation ?

   * dangerous as risks using stale Opticks geometry - but non-default-expert-only-option OK